taylorwaddell/taylorwaddell/README.md

 When I am not creating on my computer, my time is typically spent outdoors, with family & friends, or traveling.
 Whatever it is I'm doing though, the goal is to learn more and fuel the fire of passion!

 🔭 - I’m a UX Developer working at Veris Global!
-🌱 - I’m currently learning Senior Dev Soft Skills (udemy course), Firebase, and Figma.
+🌱 - I’m currently learning Senior Dev Soft Skills (udemy course), Framer Motion, and Next.js.
 📫 - How to reach me:
 Email: waddell.taylorw(at)gmail.com
 LinkedIn: www.linkedin.com/in/taylorwwaddell